ISS is available virtually and in-person Mondays-Fridays during business hours.

 - McGill University Designated Learning Institution number: O19359011033

 - Duration of Expected Study: Please refer to McGill’s “Key Academic Dates” website for your start date.
 You should add the number of years that you expect to complete your program, and indicate this as the "To date".

-- You must add your tuition fee to the minimum required amount for living expenses and indicate the total amount.
+- You must add your tuition fee to the minimum required amount for living expenses in Quebec and indicate the total amount.

 - Section Employment: Do not leave this section blank.
 If you have no work history, then indicate your studies for the past 10 years in the alternative.
 Do not leave any time gaps in this section (i.e. each month/ year should chronologically flow into the next).

 Co-op / Internship Work Permit: Students in the program of study with mandatory co-op or internship terms such as Bachelor of Education programs, must obtain a Co-op/Internship Work Permit (along with their CAQ & Study Permit).
 The application for the Co-op/Internship Work Permit must be made at the same time as the study permit, if the co-op or internship states in the first term of classes.

 Minors: International Students that are under the age of 17 and plan to live in a McGill residence, your parents or custodians must send an original letter requesting that your custodianship be transferred to McGill's Associate Dean of Students until you are 17 years of age.
 This is required by law.
 For more information please see our Minors webpage.